turbot/steampipe-docs/docs/cloud/integrations/looker.md

 ## Create a report dashboard to analyze resources

 We'll focus here on creating a dashboard to monitor and analyze GCP Storage resources.
-To begin, create a new project and select `Create a New Model`, then select the steampipe cloud database and schema from the `Allowed Connections` and save.
+To begin, create a new project and select `Create a New Model`, then select the Steampipe Cloud database and schema from the `Allowed Connections` and save.
 The new model can be accessed through the `Explore` tab.

 Select the `Gcp Compute Disk Metric Read Ops Hourly` table, add the values `Name` and `Average` from `Dimensions` and click `Run`.
 Looker then previews the data in the table form.
 Click on the `Visualization` tab and select the `Column` icon to visualize the hourly usage of disks used by instance-1 and instance-2.
 This can be saved as a new dashboard or added to an existing dashboard from the settings menu.
 Here we save it as a new dashboard named `GCP Storage Analysis`.